bhargavsp/aws_solution-architect/aws Q&A.md

 ### You're planning to migrate on-premises applications to AWS.
 Your company has strict compliance requirements that require your applications to run on dedicated servers.
 You also need to use your own server-bound software license to reduce costs.
 Which EC2 Purchasing Option is suitable for you?
 Dedicate Hosts: Dedicated Hosts are good for companies with strong compliance needs or for software that have complicated licensing models (BYOL).
 This is the most expensive EC2 Purchasing Option available.

+### what are EC2 instance checks
+Amazon EC2 (Elastic Compute Cloud) status checks are automated health checks that run every minute on instances to identify software and hardware issues.
+These checks are important for ensuring that instances are operating as expected and for identifying issues early

 ## **`IAM`**